The Fayetteville Outer Loop west to the All American Freeway (SR 1007) was completed on December 2, 2016. 01/01/17

 - Section B – Camden Road (SR 1003) to U.S. 401 (Raeford Road) – a construction contract was previously to be awarded in August 2022.10 Funding issues associated with the Map Act court ruling pushed back the start of the work by three years.
 A $151.8 million contract for the four year project was awarded during the first week of July 2022.
 Construction runs from August 2022 to Summer 2026.12

-- Section CA – U.S. 401 (Raeford Road) to Cliffdale Road (SR 1400) – the expected completion date for construction south from Raeford Road to Century Circle continues to Summer 2022
+- Section CA – U.S. 401 (Raeford Road) to Cliffdale Road (SR 1400) – the expected completion date for construction south from Raeford Road to Century Circle was Summer 2022.

 The Fayetteville loop was first considered in 1977.
 Discussion for the road continued through the Governor Jim Martin administration to 1993 and further by U.S. Rep Richard Hudson and Fayetteville Major J.L.
 Dawkins around the year 2000.6 An Interstate designation was eventually sought, with North Carolina officials submitting Interstate 195 to the American Association of State Highway and Transportation Officials (AASHTO) on May 30, 2003.
 That choice was rejected.
 On May 6, 2005, North Carolina resubmitted the Fayetteville bypass to AASHTO, this time requesting the designation of Interstate 295.
 AASHTO approved I-295 as a future route, with signs erected along completed sections of the route soon thereafter.

 The first two segments of Interstate 295 opened were the section from U.S. 401 (Ramsay Street) to River Road on June 16, 2003,2 and the section from River Road east to Interstate 95 and U.S. 13 on July 7, 2005.3 The initial segment generally served local traffic.